sxyang-super/stock-assistant-frontend/docs/USAGE.md

 ## 📋 Project Overview

-This is a React + TypeScript based analysis status management system for displaying and managing data analysis task status.
+This is a React + TypeScript based trading mode management system for displaying and managing different trading strategies and analysis status.

 ## 🛠️ Quick Start